Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 -

-Update your records
+Update your records.

-- Notify your employer (if required)
+- Tell your employer (if required)

 -

-Set a reminder for next renewal
+Set a reminder for your next renewal.

-Cost Comparison: Renew vs. Let Expire
+Cost Comparison: Renew vs. Let It Expire

 | Scenario | Training Required | Cost | Processing Time |